Do you need to appeal to the County Court from the conviction of a Magistrate?

-An appeal to the County Court from the sentence of a Magistrate is known as a Sentence Appeal.
+Appealing to the County Court from the conviction of a Magistrate is known as a County Court Conviction Appeal.

-It is often a good procedure to get a CD of the hearing where the sentence was imposed so that the Appeal lawyer can get a transcript of what was said by witnesses in the Magistrates Court.
+It is often a good procedure to get an audio recording of the hearing in the Magistrates Court so that the Appeal lawyer can get a transcript of what was said by witnesses in that jurisdiction.
 This needs to be done quickly as the Court only holds the recordings for a certain period of time.
-Also the transcribing of the CDs can be a fairly expensive and time consuming process.
+Also the transcribing of the audio recording can be a fairly expensive and time consuming process.

 At the end of the appeal the County Court Judge can set aside the decision of the Magistrate and dismiss the charges and/or impose their own sentence or they can dismiss the appeal.